 2049, August 19th

 Winnie’s father called at 4:14 PM.
 Her mother picked up after the first ring.
-With the newsfeed muted, and the house seeming to hold its breath, Winnie could hear her father on the other end perfectly.
+With the newsfeed muted, and the house seeming to hold its breath, Winnie could hear her father on the other end.
 “Hye-jun?”

 “Jun-Seo?
 Is that you?”
-Her mother spoke Korean, but her wavering words were hardly understandable.
+Her mother spoke Korean.
+Her words wavered.

 “It’s me, Yeobeo.”